Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chemicals (hormones) that control your menstrual cycle can make glandular tissue swell.
 This stretches fibrous tissue, causing your breasts to feel sore.
 Hormones may also cause one or more fluid-filled lumps (cysts) to form.
 They may be large or small.
-Cysts are benign (not cancer).
+Cysts are not cancerous (benign).
 Cysts may become larger and your breasts may feel more tender just before your period.

 You may want to do a breast self-exam about a week after your period starts.
 This helps you get used to the feel of your breasts.
-Talk to your doctor or nurse about how to examine your breasts.
-Call your doctor if you notice new lumps or changes that feel different than usual.
-Visit your doctor for regular exams.
-And have a mammogram as often as your doctor suggests.
+Talk to your provider about how to check your breasts.
+Call your provider if you notice new lumps or changes that feel different than normal.
+See your provider for regular exams.
+And have a mammogram as often as your provider suggests.

 Changes in hormone levels during your menstrual cycle affect your breasts.
 If you have fibrocystic breasts, your breasts may become sore or even painful, especially before your period.
 They may also swell or feel lumpier at this time.